 Types of Ankle and Foot Injuries

 Injuries to a person’s foot or ankle are far more serious than a simple term like “twisted ankle” might suggest.
 These body parts involve complex ligaments, tendons, muscles, and bones that are all vulnerable to significant harm when they are disrupted.
 Our ankles are responsible for supporting the majority of our weight, and we rely on them for flexibility and support when walking.
 The impact of a car accident may crush or turn an ankle, causing extreme swelling and pain that requires long-term rehabilitation to ensure proper healing.
 Feet are also prone to serious injuries in situations related to a crash, when they might get stuck between two places or crushed by a wheel or another object.
-Common injuries to a foot or ankle include:
+Our car accident attorneys will remind you that common injuries to a foot or ankle include:

 - Bone breaks or fractures, which may affect the fibula, tibia, or talus, which all connect at the ankle (feet and toes may also sustain significant breaks)